cmpx0sec/OverTheWire-CTF-s/README.md

-Hi!
-I'm Catarina (aka CMPX0SEC) — a cybersecurity student and future cyber-physical systems hacker.
+I'm a cybersecurity student and future cyber-physical systems hacker.

 This repository documents my journey through CTFs (Capture the Flag challenges) as I build the skills necessary to work on real-world cyber-physical system security and advanced hacking.